Aneal07/Crypto-landing-page/README.md

+This website need to be maintain.
 Crypto Landing Page
-This is a landing page for a fictional cryptocurrency website, built using HTML,Tailwind, and JavaScript.
+This is a landing page for a fictional cryptocurrency website, built using HTML, Tailwind, and JavaScript.
 The page is fully responsive and includes a navigation menu, a hero section, a features section, a team section, and a footer section.

 Demo
 You can view a live demo of the landing page here https://aneal07.github.io/Crypto-landing-page/

 Getting Started
-To get started, you can either clone this repository to your local machine or download the ZIP file.
+You can clone this repository to your local machine or download the ZIP file to get started.

 Cloning the Repository
 Open your terminal.